simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Understanding-Active-Tasks/Understanding-Active-Tasks.md

 ## Reaction Time

 In the reaction time task, the user shakes the device in response to a visual clue on the device's screen.
 The task is divided into a number of attempts, which you determine.
 To complete an attempt in a task, the user must shake or move the device with an acceleration that exceeds a threshold value ( `thresholdAcceleration` property) within the given time.
 The task finishes when the user successfully completes all the attempts as instructed in the task.
 Use this task to evaluate a user's response to the stimulus and calculate their reaction time.
-(See the method [ORKOrderedTask reactionTimeTaskWithIdentifier:intendedUseDescription:maximumStimulusInterval:minimumStimulusInterval:thresholdAcceleration:numberOfAttempts:timeout:successSound:timeoutSound:failureSound:option]([ORKOrderedTask reactionTimeTaskWithIdentifier:intendedUseDescription:maximumStimulusInterval:minimumStimulusInterval:thresholdAcceleration:numberOfAttempts:timeout:successSound:timeoutSound:failureSound:options:])).

 Data collected by this task is in the form of `ORKReactionTimeResult` objects.
 Each of these objects contain a timestamp representing the delivery of the stimulus and an `ORKFileResult` object that references the motion data collected during an attempt.
 To present this task, use an `ORKTaskViewController` object.